nixworks/public/news/2017/06/27/a-major-ransomware-cyberattack-strikes-companies-across-the-globe-and-80-of-all-infections-were-in-ukraine.md

 ### [2017-06-27](/news/2017/06/27/index.md)

-# A major ransomware cyberattack strikes companies across the globe, and 80% of all infections were in Ukraine.
+# A major ransomware cyberattack strikes companies across the globe and 80% of all infections were in Ukraine.

 Banks, retailers, energy firms and Kiev airport say they have been targeted by malware attacks.